-2.1 Except in particular cases, a new edition of the Rules is published annually.
+- 2.1 Tasneef Rules 2000 has been completely rewritten and reorganised. - 2.2 Except in particular cases, the Rules are updated and published annually.

 3. Effective date of the requirements

 3.1 All requirements in which new or amended provisions with respect to those contained in the reference edition have been introduced are followed by a date shown in brackets.